undo-ransomware/victim-dataset-generator/README.md

 We used the `VirusShare_CryptoRansom_20160715.zip` malware collection from *VirusShare.com*.

+### VirusShare labeled hashes

+A dataset of hashes with labels of all *VirusShare.com* samples exists: (<https://drive.google.com/drive/folders/0B_IN6RzP69b2WC1wUjNqajYxRXM>).
+Collected by John Seymour.

 ### Meta information

 The information were collected via the *VirusTotal.com* academic API.